ilyannn/video-sampler/README.md

 Displaying the images is done through the send operation code path, when the sending service notifies `ViewController` via `collectionCompleted(collection: ImageCollection, by: MultipeerService)`.

-We implement a very simple grid view controller in [SquareGrid.swift](./VideoSampler/View%20Controller.swift) to demonstrate implementing the views directly via `loadView()` and intercepting the motion events.
+We implement a very simple grid view controller in [SquareGrid.swift](./VideoSampler/View%20Controller.swift) to demonstrate implementing the views directly via `loadView()`, and intercepting the motion and rotation events.
 An implementation of a suitable `UIColectionView` subclass should be used to display images in a production app instead.

 # Code Style